Locations:

 Does dyspareunia cause bleeding?

 Dyspareunia doesn’t necessarily cause bleeding.
-Any bleeding that occurs during sexual intercourse is likely due to an underlying medical issue that isn’t always related to the pain.
+Any bleeding that occurs during sexual intercourse is likely due to an underlying medical issue, which may or may not be related to the pain.
 Seek an appointment with a provider if you’re having bleeding with sex.
 It could be normal, or it could be sign of an infection or underlying condition.
 Rarely, bleeding after sex is related to cancer.

 What causes dyspareunia?

-In many cases, you can experience pain during sex if there isn’t sufficient vaginal lubrication.
-But you can have painful intercourse because of infection, trauma or injury, or because of a medical condition.
+In many cases, you can experience pain during sex if you don't have enough vaginal lubrication.
+But you can also have painful intercourse because of an infection, trauma, injury or medical condition.

 Medical conditions